The Cute Syndrome Foundation: SCN8A Support, Awareness, and Research

 Travel Grant Application

-If your family would like to attend the Annual SCN8A Clinician, Researcher, and Family Gathering but need some financial assistance getting there, The Cute Syndrome Foundation (TCSF) would love to help!
+If your family wants to attend the 2025 SCN8A Clinician, Researcher, and Family Gathering on December 5–6 in Atlanta, GA, but needs help with travel costs, The Cute Syndrome Foundation (TCSF) may be able to help.

 Hillary Savoie and Kacie Craig welcoming attendees to the 2023 SCN8A Clinician, Researcher, and Family Gathering.